TiagoM-Leite/complex-multi-container/README.md

 # complex-multi-container

-To run just do:
+To build and run just do:

-docker-compose up
+docker-compose -f docker-compose-dev.yml up --build